CrazyWillBear/MinecraftServerManager/README.md

 Paper, Spigot, Bukkit, and Minecraft/Mojang provide server jars.
 Paper provides their own API to do everything with.
 For Spigot Bukkit and Minecraft/Mojang, I used ServerJars which has their own API and download mirrors for server jars.
 I also got help from members of StackOverflow (pertaining specifically to the ConsoleSpinner, located in `MinecraftServerManager/Utils/ConsoleSpinner.cs`.

 ## License
-I have chosen the MIT License so that my software can be taken and used freely.
+I have chosen the MIT License so that my software can be modified and improved freely without restriction.
 Enjoy!